What are the criteria for the Lasker Awards?

 Colleagues familiar with the nominee(s)'s work and with the relevant field of research (or area of public service) are ideal nominators.
 Self-nominations or nominations written by the candidates themselves will not be considered by the Jury.

 There are not; all outstanding nominations are encouraged.

 Are Lasker Awards given every year?

 The Basic Award and the Clinical Award are given annually.
-Public Service and Special Achievement Awards are given in alternate years: the Special Achievement Award is being given in 2018; the Public Service Award will be given next in 2019.
+The Special Achievement Award and the Public Service Award are given in alternate years: the Public Service will be given in 2019; the Special Achievement will be given next in 2020.

 Are word limits (and/or page limits) on nomination forms strictly enforced?